-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

-What better way to celebrate Father’s Day—apart from buying dad an obligatory cliché present (yawns!)—than by ogling some of the most attractive men in Hollywood who also happen to have kids.
-From new dads (like Liam Payne) to longtime fathers, such as David Beckham, we’ve rounded up a couple dozen smoking hot celebrity dads to celebrate this holiday.
+Father’s Day calls for the usual: buying dad a present, giving him a heartfelt card, going to lunch or dinner, spending some quality time together—and then ogling some of the most attractive men in Hollywood who also happen to have kids.
+That’s not weird, right?
+We know y’all do it, too; don’t play.

+From new dads (hello, John Stamos) to longtime fathers (we see you, David Beckham), we’ve rounded up a few dozen smoking-hot celebrity dads to celebrate this holiday.
 (You’re welcome.)

-From boy banders to soccer players to movie stars, have a peek at 30 attractive famous fathers who happen to be pros at changing diapers—at least, we hope so.
+From boy banders and athletes to movie stars, take a peek at attractive famous fathers who happen to be pros at changing diapers—at least, we hope so.
 (Did we also mention there are pics of them holding babies?
-Yes, get ready for that too.)
+Yes, get ready for that, too.)

 Tom Hardy

-'The Revenant' Oscar nominee has two children—Louis, born in 2008 with his ex-girlfriend Rachael Speed, and a 2-year-old with wife Charlotte Riley.
+"The Revenant" Oscar nominee has two children—Louis, born in 2008 with his ex-girlfriend Rachael Speed, and a 2-and-a-half-year-old with wife Charlotte Riley.

 Photo: